-Provide direction on content and delivery mechanisms for member communications.
-Develop and implement programs that raise public awareness of AGD, its members and general dentistry.
-Contribute content and technology ideas for AGD’s publications and social media.
-Inform website development and content.
-Contribute technology ideas for more seamless communications among AGD Headquarters, AGD members and leaders, nonmember dentists and the public.
+Provide direction on content and delivery mechanisms for member communications, develop and implement programs that raise public awareness of the AGD, its members, and general dentistry, and contribute content and technology ideas for the AGD's publications, website and social media.

 Constitution, Bylaws & Judicial Affairs Council (TRAVEL: Low.
 ONLINE MEETINGS: Low.
 TIME: Low)

 Study and make recommendations to both the Board and the House of Delegates on any proposed change in the Constitution and Bylaws.